wp-plugins/wp-optimize-by-xtraffic/readme.txt

 == Changelog ==

+= 4.1.1 =
+* Improve feature "Optimize Cache" help WordPress website load faster from 200% or more.

 = 4.1.0 =
 * Added feature "Optimize Cache" help WordPress website load faster from 80% or more.